TechnicalUserX/batch_wifi_brute_forcer/README.md

 Save it before using the attack.

 ## Limitations
-- This program is created for Windows 10.
+- This program is created for Windows 10 and 11.
 Since some commands may differ in terms of output between Windows versions, it is not expected to work on previous versions.
-> Works on Windows 11 too.

 - Speed is significantly slow due to its nature.